domoticz/domoticz/dzVents/documentation/README.md

  - Added missing color attribute to alert sensor devices
  - Added updateEnergy() to electric usage devices
  - Fixed casing for WhTotal, WhActual methods on kWh devices (Watt's in a name?)
- - Added toCelsius() helper method to domoticz object as the various update temperature methods all need celsius.
+ - Added toCelsius() helper method to domoticz object as the various update temperature methods all need Celsius.
  - Added lastLevel for dimmers so you can see the level of the dimmer just before it was switched off (and while is it still on).
  - Added integration tests for full round-trip Domoticz > dzVents > Domoticz > dzVents tests (100 tests).
 Total tests (unit+integration) now counts 395!
  - Fixed setting uservariables.
 It still uses json calls to update the variable in Domoticz otherwise you won't get uservariable event scripts triggered in dzVents.